You may choose to take a Defensive Driving/Driver's Safety Course (DSC) on any one of the moving violations shown on the ticket you were issued.

 A notice of the Show Cause hearing will be mailed to you at the address listed on your citation, unless you notify the court of a change of address.

 The form will be given to you when signing up in person, mailed to those who choose to request DSC by mail, or is available from the Department of Public Safety website.
 You will need to mail the completed form to the Texas Department of Public Safety.
-You may also request your driving record on the DPS Website.
+You may also request your on the .

 It is your responsibility to ensure that the proof arrives at the court no later than the 90th day after the date that your Driving Safety Course Request Affidavit was notarized.
 Show proof of completion of the defensive driving course by one of the following options: